imbrou/ember-data-headers-demo/README.md

 - `app/adapters/application.js`
 - `app/app.js`

-In comments are the links to each relevant topic. (said Yoda).
+> In comments are the links to each relevant topic (said Yoda).

 A demo API endpoint is deployed at [http://broubrou.olympe.in/util/stack/headers-demo/api](http://broubrou.olympe.in/util/stack/headers-demo/api) .
 If you are interested in its (5 lines of) PHP, or want to run it locally, you can find it in the `api` folder.